✨ Use WELCOME10 for 10% OFF ✨

 Read on!

-How does PCOS affect ovulation?
+What effect does PCOS have on ovulation?

 PCOS is a hormonal imbalance that disrupts the ovaries' normal functioning.
 It's characterised by the presence of small cysts on the ovaries, irregular periods, and excess androgen (male hormones).
 This hormonal imbalance can disrupt ovulation, making it infrequent or even absent altogether.